Lambful/odin_recipes/README.md

-This project is a basic introduction to working to git while making a basic html page for recipes like based.com
+This project is first inroduction to making a website page with few pages of recipes of russian cuisine.

+Project mostly covers these skills:
+- basic skills with html
+- git workflow practise